-Taiwan urges China to 'repent' for Tiananmen crackdown, push for democratic reforms
+On Tiananmen anniversary eve, Taiwan urges China to 'repent'

 Beijing suspects President Tsai Ing-wen and her ruling Democratic Progressive Party of pushing formal independence for Taiwan, a red line for China.
 Tsai repeatedly says she wants to maintain the status quo but vows to defend the island’s democracy.

+China’s defense minister, also speaking on Sunday, said the military would fight “if anyone dares to split Taiwan from China”.

+Taiwan’s defense ministry labeled Wei’s remarks “bellicose” and a clear threat to peace and security.

-Reporting By Yimou Lee; Editing by Stephen Coates and Joseph Radford
+Reporting By Yimou Lee; Additional reporting by Fabian Hamacher, and Ben Blanchard in BEIJING; Editing by Joseph Radford, Robert Birsel